Uncategorized

 Tubal Ligation Complications – Filshie Clips

-I had a tubal ligation in 2005 after having twin boys and a beautiful little girl.
-Having heart issues and pregnancy complications, it was the best choice for me.
-I am allergic to latex and birth control made me incredibly ill.
+In 2005, after having twin boys and a beautiful little girl, I made the decision to have a tubal ligation due to heart issues and pregnancy complications.
+Given that I am allergic to latex and birth control made me incredibly ill, it seemed like the best choice at the time.

-I was under the impression that they cut and tied or burned the fallopian tubes.
-I was never aware of anything being implanted or a device.
-Fast forward to Early 2017, when my heath issues are all over the place.
-I was having stomach issues, losing weight and dealing with an array of deficiencies and heart issues.
-I had many ER visits due to severe episodes of Postural Orthostatic Tachycardia Syndrome and had an xray done at the ER for stomach pain.
-As usual, I was sent home with no answers and told it was just anxiety.
+At the time, I believed the procedure involved simply cutting, tying, or burning the fallopian tubes.
+I was never informed about any implants or devices being used.
+Fast forward to early 2017, when my health started to rapidly decline.
+I began experiencing stomach issues, unexplainable weight loss, a variety of deficiencies, and ongoing heart problems.
+I was frequently visiting the ER due to severe episodes of Postural Orthostatic Tachycardia Syndrome (POTS) and had an x-ray done for stomach pain.
+As usual, I was sent home with no answers and was told it was just anxiety.

-One important piece of information that was left out, but mentioned on my radiology report, is that my right tubal clip was dislodged and located on the right side of my pericolic gutter.
-I was shocked.
-No one told me.
-I would still not know today had I not checked my report.
-I am sure that most of my health issues were not related as I have a long history or heart issues and Ehlers Danlos Syndrome but I’m sure it couldn’t have been healthy to have a metal clip lodging itself into multiple organs.
+One detail I found in my radiology report, which had not been mentioned to me by any doctor, was that my right tubal clip had dislodged and was now located on the right side of my pericolic gutter.
+I was shocked and frustrated — no one had informed me about this.
+Had I not checked my report, I would still be unaware of this issue.
+While many of my health problems were likely unrelated — considering my long history of heart issues and Ehlers-Danlos Syndrome — it certainly couldn’t have been healthy to have a metal clip lodged in multiple organs.

-I made an appointment with my new gynecologist, not the one who installed the Filshie Clips.
-The doctor who put my clips in was the high risk obstetrician who delivered my daughter.
-The new doctor took on the challenge to located the clip (at one point was lodged in my bladder) and remove it and the other clip as well.
+I immediately made an appointment with a new gynecologist, as I was no longer seeing the doctor who had performed the tubal ligation.
+The doctor who placed my clips was the high-risk obstetrician who had delivered my daughter.
+My new doctor took on the challenge of locating the dislodged clip, which at one point had even been lodged in my bladder, and safely removing both clips.

 1 thought on “Tubal Ligation Complications – Filshie Clips”